Follow Us:

 Post market surveillance report is necessary and an obligation of the manufactures regardless for the medical device’s classification.
 The conformity assessment processes for acquiring a CE marking for medical devices, as defined in Annexes IX to XI, require that manufacturers create and maintain a PMSR mechanism proportional to the device’s risk class and type, but only the requirements change as per the risk class.

-Medical device manufacturers must base their system on a post market surveillance plan (Article 84), which must be included in the technical documentation and must demonstrate compliance with the 2017/745 Post market surveillance criteria.
+Medical device manufacturers must base their system on a PMS Plan (Article 84), which must be included in the technical documentation and must demonstrate compliance with the 2017/745 PMS criteria.
 Annex III lays out the standards and substance of a PMS strategy, which must address the collection and use of post-market data.

 This allows manufacturers to continuously update the risk-benefit assessment and to initiate necessary measures without delay.
 Manufacturers are obliged to collect and assess all information about their medical device and related devices from competitors.

-Class 1 medical device manufacturers (including classes Is, Im, and Ir) are obliged to provide a post market surveillance report that summarizes the outcomes and conclusions of the data obtained as stated in the PMS Report.
-The PMS report must include the reason for the actions taken as well as a summary of the preventative and remedial measures implemented, and it must be updated as needed.
+Class 1 medical device manufacturers (including classes Is, Im, and Ir) are obliged to provide a Post-market surveillance report that summarizes the outcomes and conclusions of the data obtained as stated in the post market surveillance report.
+The report must include the reason for the actions taken as well as a summary of the preventative and remedial measures implemented, and it must be updated as needed.

 • Guides manufacturers in conducting the PMS